wyenox/image_viewer/Appendix/Moly Kit Integration/2 - Current Image as Conversation Context/README.md

 ## Introduction

-In the previous step we embedded Moly Kit's `Chat` widget into our slideshow screen, which once configured, worked automatically to talk to LLM models.
+In the previous lesson we embedded Moly Kit's `Chat` widget into our slideshow screen, which once configured, worked automatically to talk to LLM models.

 However, to make this a real integration, we would like to let the LLM model